Family and Student Handbook for 21CCLC Afterschool Programs

-- Attend after school regularly, arrive on time with my assignments, know what I need to study, bring all necessary materials, and be prepared to work
+- Attend afterschool regularly (minimum of 3 days per week for elementary and middle school students,) arrive on time with my assignments, know what I need to study, bring all necessary materials, and be prepared to work

 - Respect myself and the rights of others in after school, on field trips, any after school activities and events, and on the bus